-Based on input from Old Bellevue Merchants’ Association (OBMA) and other local restaurants and retailers, the City of Bellevue is supporting patio dining on Main Street this summer by allowing temporary expansion of sidewalk cafés into select on-street parking spaces.
-The program is designed to support local restaurants while maintaining public health during a period of significantly down revenue and capacity restrictions due to the COVID-19 pandemic.
-Like the “Stay Healthy Street” on NE 5th Street, it would serve as an amenity for neighborhood use by those within walking, rolling, or biking distance.
+Based on input from Old Bellevue Merchants’ Association (OBMA) and other local restaurants and retailers, the City of Bellevue supported patio dining on Main Street in the summer of 2020 by allowing temporary expansion of sidewalk cafés into select on-street parking spaces.
+The program was designed to support local restaurants while maintaining public health during a period of significantly down revenue and capacity restrictions due to the COVID-19 pandemic.
+Like the “Stay Healthy Street” on NE 5th Street, it served as an amenity for use by those within walking, rolling, or biking distance.

 Key Details and Information

-Over the summer of 2020, the City of Bellevue will allow restaurants in Old Bellevue with sidewalk cafés to apply to expand their outdoor space into select on-street parking lanes.
+Over the summer of 2020, the City of Bellevue allowed restaurants in Old Bellevue with sidewalk cafés to apply to expand their outdoor space into select on-street parking lanes.
 This program is now complete.

-Main Street will remain fully open to traffic, but select parking lane areas in Old Bellevue may be closed to vehicles and opened to patio dining and retail use on a limited basis until early September.
-The goal is to balance the needs and interests of the many stakeholders on the street, while recognizing the serious challenges facing restaurants and retailers in particular due to "Safe Start" capacity restrictions.
+Main Street remained fully open to traffic, but select parking lane areas in Old Bellevue were closed to vehicles and opened to patio dining and retail use on a limited basis until September 27.
+The goal was to balance the needs and interests of the many stakeholders on the street, while recognizing the serious challenges facing restaurants and retailers in particular due to "Safe Start" capacity restrictions.

 How do I apply?

 Restaurants and retailers interested in taking advantage of expanded patio space should reach out to City staff for more information and to get started.